Mechanical Analysis of Animal Horns

 In a study presented by Results in Physics, researchers found that horns with higher tubular density, such as the bighorn sheep, can absorb more energy due to plastic deformation.
 Furthermore, the failure impact data concludes that bighorn sheep horns have better impact resistance when impact speed is elevated.
 While domestic sheep share a similar fighting style, they ram into one another at slower speeds, since they tend to stand closer to their opponents than the bighorn sheep, and their failure impact data reflects this behavior.
 The impact test results infer that horn properties are engineered by evolution and designed to fit different combat behaviors (Zhang et al., 2018).

-Applying Force to Horns
+Applying force to horns

 Horns are often a primary weapon in animal conflict and as such endure great forces.
 To better understand horns, and their functional strengths, we can analyze their mechanical structure and reaction to external forces.
 The difference in mechanical properties such as stiffness and loading direction vary across species with respect to their fighting behavior; high stiffness and compressive strength in mountain goat horns support forces endured during stabbing.
 Flexibility and high tensile strength in pronghorn horns support interlocked pulling.
 Impact absorption properties in sheep distribute and limit cranial damage during butting.
 Given the inability of most horns to regrow, they must meet certain mechanical specifications to avoid fracture from damage both externally and internally.